slact/nchan.js/README.md

   // subscriberName is a string
   //
   // longpoll transport supports;
-  //   opt.pollDelay - time in milliseconds before starting the next request after the current requests finishes });
+  //   opt.longpoll.pollDelay - time in milliseconds before starting the next request after the current requests finishes });

 sub.on("transportNativeCreated", function(nativeTransportObject, subscriberName) {